 Although efficiency revolves around solving known problems with known tools, some problems simply cannot be solved that way.

-In fact, some problems will most likely require you to disregard the way you previously analyzed problems and look for new ways to solve it.
+In fact, some problems will most likely require you to disregard the way you previously analyzed problems and look for new ways to solve them.

 You need to have an open mind and try to disregard the notion of thinking in terms of right and wrong.
 Instead, be eager to learn, and avoid self-censoring your own creativity.